eProsima/DDS-Router/docs/rst/user_manual/configuration.rst

 Under the ``logging`` tag, users can configure the type of logs to display and filter the logs based on their content and category.
 When configuring the verbosity to ``info``, all types of logs, including informational messages, warnings, and errors, will be displayed.
 Conversely, setting it to ``warning`` will only show warnings and errors, while choosing ``error`` will exclusively display errors.
-By default, the filter allows all errors to be displayed, while selectively permitting warning messages from ``DDSROUTER`` and informational messages from the ``DDSROUTER`` category.
+By default, the filter allows all errors to be displayed, while selectively permitting warning and informational messages from ``DDSROUTER`` category.

 .. code-block:: yaml